DEFRA/os-map-ref/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-## Contributing
+## Contributing to this project

-Bug reports and pull requests are welcome on GitHub at https://github.com/reggieb/os_map_ref.
+If you have an idea you'd like to contribute please log an issue.

+All contributions should be submitted via a pull request.

 ## License